 There is an observation deck at the top of the pedestal.
 You get a close up of the Statue herself from here, plus a nice view of the Manhattan skyline.
 To get to this lookout point, you can climb the 215 steps or choose to take the lift for a portion of the climb.
-In the lobby of the pedestal you can also find the Liberty Island Museum.
 This tour includes a visit to the pedestal.

 If you want to also visit the crown check here for tickets.
 When making your reservation, make sure that the name on the ticket for Statue of Liberty is the same as on your passport.
 For walking up to the crown, it is 354 steps up and down a narrow staircase.
 If you are walking up to the crown, the only things that visitors are allowed to take with them are their ticket, camera, and medication.
 All other items, including wallets and keys, must be stored in a rental locker.
 For the locker, bring a quarter or a $1 bill.

 Can I see the Statue of Liberty for free?

 Yes!
 Take a free ride on Staten Island Ferry.
 You will pass right by Statue of Liberty, but you cannot stop and get off at Liberty Island.
 Read more information on Staten Island Ferry here.